abbycabs/mozsprint-repo-template/README.md

 * Creating asset repositories or documenting the license and location of things like icons for the apps and the browsers.
 * [Prototype](https://toolkit.mozilla.org/methods/) ideas for messaging app and browser integrations.
 Some discoveries are only possible by trying things out!
 * Building or documenting tools for connecting services.
 For example, libraries for authenticating users to their messaging services or browser services.
-* Anything else related to how the web and messaging apps can integrate.
-Your ideas have value!
+* Anything else you can think of related to how the web and messaging apps can integrate!

 Examples: